badetitou/badetitou.github.io/_posts/2017-08-21-SmartTest.md

 ## Uninstall

-To uninstall CORA, it's a bit hard currently.
+To uninstall SmartTest, it's a bit hard currently.
 You have to follow this instruction:

 - (Disable TUA in the settings)
 - (Unload TUA)